Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/ESP32_version_beta/README.md

 It is probably possible to rewrite everything but even well written the code will suffer another fatal unexpected limitation: the ESP32 memory is limited to about 110k bytes without using some programming sorcery involving memory management, whatever claims Espressif.
 I can't do much with that.
 [Jump here](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam) to see what a reliable hardware is able to.

-Final word from Espressif: nah, still not...
+Final word from Espressif: can it be even more confusing ?

 ![](/ESP32_version_beta/ESP32_specifications.png)